MaximeJakubowski/rdfvalidation-community-survey/README.md

 ```

 ## Data
-The data is available as an Excel file and as a DuckDB database file.
+The data is available as an Excel file and as a DuckDB database file in the `reference_data` folder.